 A graph showing the AussieGRASS model simulated and satellite imagery derived seasonal ground from 1988 to current.

-For more details, see Pages 7 and 8 of the FORAGE User Guide.
+For more details, see the section - FORAGE Report: Ground Cover of the FORAGE User Guide.

 The report shows where ground cover is below a threshold value ( e.g. < 30%).
 This can help highlight areas where ground cover is low to assist with ground cover management.